 The offtaker agrees to purchase a fixed amount of electricity production throughout every hour of a month/year (monthly and yearly baseload PPAs).

 The seller undergoes electricity price risk in periods where the actual production is lower than the fixed production.
 This structure is most commonly seen in renewable technologies such as wind onshore.

 Leveraging a PPA to a company’s benefit

 At this stage, we can assume that Power Purchase Agreements (PPAs) are a great way to reduce volume and price risks within the electricity market, but do you know how to maximize the benefits of these agreements?

-The commercial energy supply market is highly competitive, with a multitude of providers offering a large range of products, services, and tariffs.
+The commercial energy supply market is highly competitive, with many providers offering a large range of products, services, and tariffs.
 In order to select the best value for a specific renewable energy project and the electricity generator risk appetite, it is important to efficiently and transparently evaluate every option.

 As solar and wind technologies play an increasingly relevant role in generation mixes, understanding various revenue hedging options through power purchase agreements becomes empirical.
 Synertics PPA Evaluation Tool helps transaction, asset, and portfolio managers transparently and efficiently evaluate revenue and risk relationships of various PPA options to stabilize and maximize the value of assets.